rahul12098/mern/README.md

-Implemented the log in and registration page using MERN.
+Implemented the log in and registration page and redirects to the dashboard where rooms can be booked and other services can be booked too

+using MERN.
 Used mongodb - database
 used server - express